MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 # Add capabilities to your Teams apps

-Using Teams app capability, you can create a new Teams app in app development. </br>
+By using Teams app capability, you can create a new Teams app in app development. </br>
 The following table provides the list of Teams app capabilities:

 |**Capability**|**Description**|